Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Introduction

 \subsection{Hamiltonian Formulation of Inertial VSR}

-The time non-localities introduced by the new VSR operator make it difficult to directly identify a Hamiltonian for the fermion, as is usually done for Dirac systems.
-To overcome these complications, we have developed an ad hoc approach which generally involves three steps: \begin{enumerate} \item Multiply the equations of motion (EOM) for $\psi$ by $-i n \cdot \partial$ from the left. \item Use the “squared” version of the EOM to replace the second order time derivatives of $\psi$. \item Collect all remaining terms linear in the time derivative on one side and write the EOM as a standard time evolution under an appropriate Hamiltonian operator, i.e. $ i \partial_0 \psi = \mathcal H \psi$. \end{enumerate} Following the procedure stated above and applying it to equation \eqref{flatvsrdirac}, the first step leads us to the expression
+The time non-localities introduced by the new VSR operator in \eqref{flatvsrdirac} make it difficult to directly identify a Hamiltonian for the fermion, as is usually done for Lorentz-invariant (LI) systems.
+To overcome these complications, we have developed an ad hoc approach which generally involves three steps \cite{Santoni:2024coa}: \begin{enumerate} \item Multiply the equations of motion (EOM) for $\psi$ by $-i n \cdot \partial$ from the left. \item Use the “squared” version of the EOM to replace the second order time derivatives of $\psi$. \item Collect on one side terms that are linear in the time derivative of $\psi$ and write the EOM in the form of a Schrödinger equation with the appropriate Hamiltonian, i.e. $ i \partial_0 \psi = \mathcal H \psi$. \end{enumerate} Starting from \eqref{flatvsrdirac}, the first of the above steps leads us to the equation